DeanPDX/DeanPDX.github.io/README.md

 # DeanPDX.github.io
 My Jekyll-based [blog](http://www.deanpdx.com/).
-These days, I focus mainly on .NET Core and Angular along with whatever other technologies I may be using that interest me.
+I mainly use/focus on .NET Core, Golang and Angular as these are the technologies I use every day.

 Have a correction to make?
 Send me a pull request!